waltfy/destiny/README.md

 </script>
 ```

+### Acquiring Cookies

+**TODO:** Working on automating this, for now simply inspect your resources to find cookies.
+Guides can be found online.

 ## API Overview

 **NOTE:** In all requests `membershipType` is a `Number` representing the account type, or what network you are in.
 The network types are: